-Any personal data held by the Standards Commission will be processed in accordance with the Data Protection Policy, which can be found here.
+Personal information provided to the Standards Commission will be processed in accordance with the Data Protection Policy, which can be found here, and the Data Protection Privacy Statement, which can be found here.

 Records Management Plan

-The Standards Commission's Whistleblowing Policy provides information to Members and staff, which includes former Members or employees, about reporting any genuine concerns they may have about wrongdoing and malpractice which they believe has occurred or is likely to occur.
-The Whistleblowing Policy can be found here.
+The Standards Commission's Fraud Prevention & Whistleblowing Policy provides information to Members and staff, which includes former Members or employees, about reporting any genuine concerns they may have about wrongdoing and malpractice which they believe has occurred or is likely to occur.
+The Fraud Prevention & Whistleblowing Policy can be found here.